-The coalition of 12 Auckland schools include a range of co-ed, single sex, public and independent schools.
+The new model will support career changers and top graduates to become secondary school teachers.
+The coalition of schools includes co-ed, single sex, public and independent schools.

-Spokesperson for the Coalition, Headmaster of Westlake Boys David Ferguson says, “Significantly, this new graduate qualification will see student teachers experience a diverse range of school settings but will be based mostly at one school for the academic year.
+Spokesperson for the coalition and headmaster of Westlake Boys David Ferguson says, “Significantly, this new graduate qualification will see student teachers experience a diverse range of school settings but will be based mostly at one school for the academic year.

 “We are really excited about this new model of teacher education.
 It not only enables student teachers to be fully immersed in a school-based environment, but also provides them with access to mentoring from specialist teachers in their chosen subject area.”

-In addition to their regular teacher education programme, each of the twelve schools involved will also host a full day of professional learning and development for the cohort of students.
+In addition to their regular teacher education programme, each school will host a full day of professional learning and development for the cohort of students.

-Anyone interested in being part of this programme should contact one of the schools directly.
-The Auckland Schools Teaching Coalition Member Schools include:
+Anyone interested in being part of this programme should contact one of the schools directly: